mbtechro/HS402_Pro_WiFi_Battery_Plus/README.md

 Caracterize the device from the performance point of view,

-Design freeze of the device enclosure - Model 100
+Design freeze of the device enclosure - The Model 100

 Design and build the tools for fast flashing and testing.